Authenticating Pipelines to GCP

 This document distinguishes between Kubernetes service accounts (KSAs) and Google service accounts (GSAs).
 KSAs are Kubernetes resources, while GSAs are specific to Google Cloud.
 Other documentation usually refers to both of them as just “service accounts”.

-Authoring pipelines to use workload identity
+Authoring pipelines to use Workload Identity

-However, existing pipelines that use use_gcp_secret kfp sdk operator need to remove
+However, existing pipelines that use use_gcp_secret kfp sdk operator need to remove the

 use_gcp_secret usage to use the bound GSA.

 use_gcp_secret in a cluster with Workload Identity enabled and

 Cluster setup to use Workload Identity for Full Kubeflow

 Starting from Kubeflow 1.1, Kubeflow Pipelines supports multi-user isolation.
 Therefore, pipeline runs are executed in user namespaces using the

 default-editor KSA is auto-bound to the GSA specified in the user profile, which defaults to a shared GSA